theresaabl/ML-maternal-health-risk/README.md

 * `pip3 install -r requirements.txt`.

-You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps.

 > [!IMPORTANT]
 > This is a sample only; you would replace the values with your own if cloning/forking my repository.